Clickadelic/taskboard.tobias-hopp.de/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm tailwind`
+This dashboard has Tailwind installed.
+So start the build-watcher when you develop.

 ### `npm test`